hpi-swa-teaching/SqueakMaps/User_Guide_SqueakMaps.md

 **Save & Categorize Pins:**\
-To save a pin set a pin an click on <u>*Save Pin*</u>.
+To save a pin, set a pin and click on <u>*Save Pin*</u>.
 Save the pin to one of your categories or the default *Uncategorized* category.
 A pin/location can only be part of one category.\
 By left-clicking on a category in the upper white box you select the respective category and all of its pins will appear on the map.
 You can select multiple categories to be shown simultaneously.
 You can also select individual pins only to show.